 Time of Day May Lead to Wider Shoe Size

-Since feet tend to swell, it is better to measure your foot at the end of the day.
+Since feet tend to swell, it is better to measure your foot at the end of the day when finding your shoe size.
 In the morning, your feet may be smaller since you have been lying in bed for a considerable amount of time.
 Try shoes on after you have spent some time walking and going about your day, as that will affect their size.

 Your foot may become particularly wider throughout the day.
-For shoes that give or stretch less, like boots, you may want to take this into account and look for wide width boots or wide width booties instead of less adaptable, narrower options.
+For shoes that give or stretch less, like boots, you may want to take this into account.
+Instead, look for wide width boots or wide width booties instead of less adaptable, narrower options.

 Don’t disregard the fact that this could even happen with sneakers.
 Look for wide sneakers like the Star style from Taos.
-This comfortable yet fashionable sneaker comes in a wide shoe size so no matter how much your foot fluctuates over the day, you’ll be able to keep walking happily.
+This comfortable yet fashionable sneaker comes in a wide shoe size so no matter how much your foot fluctuates over the day, you’ll be able to keep walking happily and feel like you have the perfect shoe size..

 Measure your feet every year.
-As we mentioned, your feet can grow or shrink over time due to a variety of factors.
+As we mentioned, your feet can grow or shrink over time due to a variety of factors which can mean your perfect shoe size shifts, too.
 You will also want to measure both feet, since they may be different sizes.
 In fact, your left foot tends to be bigger.
 If that is the case, you will want to fit the larger foot.

-Do not forget to take into account the width of your foot, as this too can change over time.
+When finding your shoe size, do not forget to take into account the width of your foot, as this too can change over time.
 For example, heels will often run narrow.
 If you have a wide foot, you will want to specifically look for wide width heels or other styles of wide dress shoes.
-Our Cobbler shoe is the perfect blend of casual and elegant.
+Our Mary Jane shoes are the perfect blend of casual and elegant.
 This dressy option comes in a variety of wide shoe sizes for feet of all widths.

 Give yourself about a half an inch of space between your longest toe and the end of the shoe.
 Keep in mind that your longest toe may not be your big toe.
 For example, your second toe may be longer than your big toe.